hapijs/hapi/Readme.md

 ## Server Events

 The server object emits the following events:
+- _'bound'_ - emitted when the server is bound.
+Includes hostname and port as arguments.
 - _'response'_ - emitted after a response is sent back.
 Includes the request object as value.
 - _'tail'_ - emitted when a request finished processing, including any registered tails as described in [Request Tails](#request-tails).